SuperOfficeDocs/superoffice-docs/docs/api/reference/soap/Services86/ForeignSystem/DeleteForeignKey.md

 * **applicationName:** The name of the foreign application.
 * **deviceName:** The name of the foreign device.
 * **deviceIdentifier:** The device identifier.
 Optional if device identifier is not used.
-* **tableName:** Table name, transformed to and from numeric table id by the service layer.&lt;p/&gt;Use an empty string to delete ALL keys that otherwise match; this may be dangerous and can take a long time if there are many items to delete.
+* **tableName:** Table name, transformed to and from numeric table id by the service layer.

+  Use an empty string to delete ALL keys that otherwise match; this may be dangerous and can take a long time if there are many items to delete.
 * **recordId:** Id of record that this key refers to.
 If the table name was blank, then this parameter must be 0.
-It can also be 0 to mean that the foreign key record was not bound to any particular record of the target table.&lt;p/&gt;Specifying a zero recordId will remove the recordId restriction and delete all keys that otherwise match.
+It can also be 0 to mean that the foreign key record was not bound to any particular record of the target table.

+Specifying a zero recordId will remove the recordId restriction and delete all keys that otherwise match.

 **Returns:** This method has no return value

 [WSDL file for Services86/ForeignSystem](../Services86-ForeignSystem.md)